 I am explaining you the effects of this challenge - by using the example of insects.
 But, for sure, you are free to choose any topic that is of interest for you:.

 When you are starting a new topic, like these insects, everything is new.
 You might have never thought about families and sub-families of insects and their differences and color schemes.
 So the first days and weeks can be seen as the stage of exploration.
 You are starting to get familiar with the topic, in our case: with the different shapes of the butterflies, their pattern, the color shades of the bugs, their antennae and so on.
 This is also the stage, where you have already a clear idea in mind about the characteristics of these animals.
-What makes a Swallowtail butterfly a Swallowtail butterfly? what are the most important traits in order to recognize it?
+What makes a Swallowtail butterfly a Swallowtail butterfly?
+What are the most important traits in order to recognize it?

-This way you are getting more and more knowledge about these insects, by only sketching some minutes a day.
+You are getting more and more knowledge about these insects, by only sketching some minutes a day.
 The sketches will be more and more detailed, as you are more and more focused on the different species.

 It's like swimming - when you learn swimming, you are already happy to keep your head out of the water.
 The more you swim, the more you are feeling at ease in the water and finally, when you are a good swimmer, you start fine-tuning the hand and foot moves.